 We know that some people, like someone with a physically demanding job or an athlete, will make their decision as to how to treat their rotator cuff problems based on what treatment they believe will get them back to their job or sport the quickest.
 This is the great appeal of surgery to some.
 These people believe that surgery is the fastest way back and they have a lot of confidence that the surgery will make them whole again.

 One of the great ironies of rotator cuff surgery is that the patients believe it will work for them more than the surgeons believe it will work for them.
 So these people proceed with the surgery anyway.

 Patient confidence in rotator cuff surgery is high.
 A lot of research shows that confidence is unfounded and misguided.
-Re-tear rate of a surgically repaired shoulder could be anywhere from 20 – 90%
+“The results of (rotator cuff surgery) are not as predictable as the patient, family, trainer, coach and doctor would like to think.”

 - According to one athletic study from Loyola University Health System: “The results of (rotator cuff) treatment are not as predictable as the patient, family, trainer, coach and doctor would like to think.”(1)

 - Doctors at the University of Montreal suggest that “Despite improvements in rotator cuff surgery techniques, re-tear rate remains above 20% and increases with tear severity.
 Early rehabilitation exercises could contribute to re-tear due to excessive stresses.”(2)